-Plan making is progressing with a number of plans going forward for examination, however, a few have been delayed.
+Local plan making is progressing with a number of plans going forward for examination.
 For the latest position on individual local plans, please see the links below.
-Strategic Housing Market Assessments (SHMAs) and Strategic Housing Land Availability Assessments (SHLAAs) continue to form a major part of the wider evidence base to support Local Plans and investment in infrastructure.
+Housing Need Assessments (HNA) and Strategic Housing Land Availability Assessments (SHLAAs) continue to form a major part of the wider evidence base to support Local Plans and investment in infrastructure.

-The plans for new garden communities are being developed across Essex including Chelmsford Garden Community, Harlow and Gilston Garden Town, Tendring and Colchester Borders Garden Community and Uttlesford District Council Garden Communities in their local plan.
-The Association of South Essex Local Authorities (ASELA) is also developing a blueprint for new homes, jobs and infrastructure through a joint planning framework.
+The plans for new garden communities are being developed across Essex including Chelmsford Garden Community, Harlow and Gilston Garden Town, Tendring and Colchester Borders Garden Community and Dunton Hills Garden Village.
+South Essex Local Authorities (SEC formerly ASELA) continues to develop its blueprint for new homes, jobs and infrastructure through joint working.
 Further details of their strategic place partnership with Homes England and five pioneering programmes can be found here.

-The Building Garden Communities programme is now entering its second year 2022-23, led by the Essex / Kent Developers Group and the South Essex Local Enterprise Partnership (SELEP).
+The Building Garden Communities programme is now in its fourth year 2024-25, supported by the Essex / Kent Developers Group and other key sponsors.
 To-date, a series of events have been delivered by White Label including:

 Round Table – Building Garden Communities, 27 September 2022